Does Heat Destroy Ozone inside the Ozone Sauna?

 But there is.

-This fact alone renders the whole idea of heat destroying all the ozone obsolete.
+This fact alone renders the whole idea of heat destroying all the ozone inside a sauna obsolete.

 The Best Ozone Generator for Ozone Therapy at Home